Updated: February 8, 2023

-Back when organizations still relied largely on manual processes, cybersecurity used to concern only a small number of specialized IT professionals tasked with keeping computers updated, properly configured, and protected by tools such as antiviruses and firewalls.
+When organizations still relied mainly on manual processes, cybersecurity used to concern only a small number of specialized IT professionals tasked with keeping computers updated, properly configured, and protected by tools such as antiviruses and firewalls.

-Today, even small organizations depend on information technology as much as they depend on their employees, so their CEOs must make the protection of all hardware and software assets one of their top priorities.
+Today, even small organizations depend on information technology as much as they depend on their employees, so their CEOs must make protecting all hardware and software assets one of their top priorities.

 Why Is Cybersecurity Important to a Business Leader?

-A CEO who understands what goes into keeping cyber threats at bay and is aware of the potential consequences of failing to do so is better equipped to steer the organization toward success and profitability than a CEO who doesn’t have an active interest in the topic.
+Influential CEOs understand what goes into keeping cyber threats at bay.
+They are aware of the potential consequences of failing to do so and are better equipped to steer the organization toward success and profitability than a CEO who doesn’t have an active interest in the topic.

-The good news is that more and more CEOs are becoming aware that modern organizations need more than just an antivirus and firewall to protect themselves, which is evident from the steady growth of global cybersecurity spending.
+The good news is that more and more CEOs are becoming aware that modern organizations need more than just an antivirus and firewall to protect themselves, as evident from the steady growth of global cybersecurity spending.

 Spending in the cybersecurity industry reached around $40.8 billion in 2019, and analysts forecast it to reach 54 billion by the end of this year, despite the impact of the COVID-19 pandemic.

-But simply throwing large amounts of money at the latest tools and products doesn’t automatically result in better cyber defenses.
-That’s why CEOs should first ask and answer the three questions listed below before making any cybersecurity-related decision.
+Unfortunately, throwing large amounts of money at the latest tools and products doesn’t automatically result in better cyber defenses.
+CEOs should first know the answers to the three questions listed below before making any cybersecurity-related decision.

 1. Are There Any Privacy Regulations We Must Comply with?

-Privacy regulations like the Cybersecurity Maturity Model Certification (CMMC), the Health Insurance Portability and Accountability Act (HIPAA), or the California Privacy Rights Act (CPRA) deal with the regulation, storing, and using of personally identifiable information, personal healthcare information, and other sensitive data.
+Privacy regulations like the Cybersecurity Maturity Model Certification (CMMC), the Health Insurance Portability and Accountability Act (HIPAA), or the California Privacy Rights Act (CPRA) the Health Insurance Portability and Accountability Act (HIPAA), and the California Privacy Rights Act (CPRA) deal with the regulation, storing, and use of:

 Achieving compliance with relevant privacy regulations should be the top cybersecurity priority for every organization for three main reasons: